-Copies of security policies and procedures documents will only be submitted to we ants be symmetrically and the copyright.
-Buyer in accordance with signed disclosure agreements between LSP/Applicant
+Copies of security policies and procedures documents will only be submitted to Buyer in accordance with signed disclosure agreements between LSP/ Applicant is be mation.

 2. About TAPA

 2.1 TAPA's Purpose

 Cargo crime is one of the biggest supply chain challenges for manufacturers of valuable, high risk products and their logistics service providers.